Twisting Kelvin Cells for Enhanced Vibration Control: Wave dispersion in infinite designs

 with $\bm{a} = [0, 0, a]$, where $a$ is the lattice period.
 All remaining structural boundaries are treated as traction-free.
 Substituting Eq.~\eqref{eq:Bloch} and Eq.~\eqref{eq:BC} in wave equation~\eqref{eq:Cauchy}, one obtains an eigenvalue problem; the solutions of which provide a dispersion relation:

 where $\mathbf{K}$ and $\mathbf{M}$ are the stiffness and mass matrix, respectively.
 This eigenvalue problem, Eq.~\eqref{eq:evp}, can be solved by imposing the angular frequencies~$\{\omega_i, \mid i = 1, \ldots, N_{\omega} \}$ and solving for the wave vector components~$k$ and the corresponding \text{Bloch} eigenvectors~$\tilde{\bm{u}}_{\bm{k}_i}$.
+This $k(\omega)$-formulation allows for the characterization of both propagating and evanescent modes, as the imaginary part of the wave vector provides a measure of wave attenuation within the band gaps.
 The solutions can be obtained for any unit cell geometry using the finite element method~\cite{Hussein.2009}.
-Here, we employed the Partial Differential Equations (PDEs) module of the commercial software \text{Comsol Multiphysics}~\cite{Comsol}; the implementation steps are detailed in Appendix~\ref{Appendix:Methods}.
+Here, we employed the Partial Differential Equations (PDEs) module of the commercial software \text{Comsol Multiphysics}~\cite{Comsol}; the implementation steps are detailed in Appendix~A of the supplementary material.
 The solutions $\{k(\omega_i), \mid i = 1, \ldots, N_{\omega} \}$ are a discretised representation of the~\text{dispersion relation} plotted in a band structure diagram by limiting the real part of the wave vector to an irreducible part of the \text{Brillouin} zone, i.e.,~$\mathrm{Re}\{ k \} \in [0, \pi/a]$~\cite{Joannopoulos.2008, Deymier.2013}.
 The eigenfrequencies can be normalized, e.g., with respect to the shear velocity $c_\mathrm{s} = \sqrt{G/\rho} = \sqrt{E/2\rho (1+\nu)}$ of the bulk material and the lattice period $a$ such that $f^* = f a/ c_\mathrm{s}$, for ease of comparison.